 5. We believe in the Gospel of the Grace of God, how that Christ died for our sins, was buried and rose again the third day for our justification.

 Christ’s life, death and physical resurrection is a literal, historical fact and it accomplished for man the only way of salvation and peace with God.
 (1 Co.
 15:1-5)

 6. We believe in the salvation of sinners by Grace, through faith alone in the perfect and sufficient work of Christ on our behalf upon the cross of Calvary excluding all human merit.

-7. We believe in water Baptism of believers by immersion as a symbol of one’s union by faith with Christ in death, burial, and ressurrection.
+7. We believe in water Baptism of believers by immersion as a symbol of one’s union by faith with Christ in death, burial, and resurrection.
 Matt.
-28:19, Acts 8:34-39.
+28:19; Acts 8:34-39.

 We believe baptism should be by “immersion” - not sprinkling.

 8. We believe in the church, composed of all believers in Jesus, united in Christ by faith and voluntarily joined together for worship, fellowship, instruction in the Word, prayer and evangelism.
 Rom.
 12:5, 1 Cor.
 1212-27; Acts 2:42-47

 It is not mere affiliation with an organization or even with a creed that makes one part of the church, but rather spiritual birth into the family of God through faith in Jesus Christ demonstrated to be genuine by the fruit of the Spirit manifest in the lives of its members.

 9. We believe in the present day reality of the baptism in the Holy Spirit available to all believers according to Acts 2:4, Acts 2:38, 39, Acts 8:14-17.